w3c/largest-contentful-paint/README.md

 *   html elements with [contentful](#contentful-style-background-images) style-background-images
 *   video elements with poster images

-In the future, the contentful elements may also include canvas elements and the video elements with frames.
+In the future, we may add canvas and video elements that paint their initial frame to the contentful elements group.

 #### Contentful style-background-images

-LCP uses heuristics to distinguish the style-background-images that are used as background and content.
-LCP excludes those used as background as they are less relevant to user experience than those used as content.
+Background images can serve a role as background or as part of the contents of the page.
+LCP uses heuristics to distinguish between those uses and exclude one with a background role, as they are less relevant to user experience than those used as content.

-The heuristics to identify a background-purposed image include:
+The heuristics to identify a background-purposed image may include:

-*   attached to the document, or
-*   is a generated image

-When a style-background-image is attached to <body> or <html>, it is attached to the whole document.
-The image in this style is likely to serve for background purposes, and thus less likely to be the main content.
+* Document position - Background images of the document's `<body>` or its `<html>` are more likely to serve as a background for the page.
+* Level of entropy -
 A generated image is an image that’s defined in terms of points, curves, other than pixels.
 These images are commonly used to draw simple background, e.g., a gradient background.
 So we use this as a heuristic to find out images serving as background.

+TODO: better explain the generated image part

 ### Paint: first paint